bird556/NBA-League-Data/README.md

 ## Lessons Learned

-What did you learn while building this project?
+### What did you learn while building this project?

+- Proptypes & Components
+- getServerSideProps ([ link id context])
+- How to add class to an active nav link (underlined white on active tab)
+- useEffect, useRef, useState hooks

 What challenges did you face and how did you overcome them?

 ## Acknowledgements